Nominations are now open for the Spring 2021 program.

 Leaders learn and practice how to coordinate both people and processes to bring out the best in individual players, while orchestrating group efforts.

 The Cohort Experience

-The program is offered two times per year with a maximum of 30 attendees per cohort.
-The spring cohort runs from approximately January through April and the fall program runs approximately September through December.
+The program is offered one - two times per year with a maximum of 26 attendees per cohort.
+The spring cohort runs from approximately March through June.

 Leaders will have the opportunity to develop relationships with other City leaders.
 The following program components will allow cohort members to support one another throughout the program and beyond: